Skip to content

 • Even if you have the money, you may simply be non-traditional.
 Your personal style leads you to other designs and styles.

-• Another factor can be how the ring was made and where the materials were sourced.
-Sustainability sourced materials and a living wage are two big passions of mine and something I strive for in KBeau jewelry.
+• Another factor can be how the ring was made, and where the materials were sourced.
+Sustainability sourced materials, and a living wage are two big passions of mine.

 If your heart is set on an alternative wedding band, do your research!